Home > Docs > Implementing Google Consent Mode v2

 • Restricting the use of cookies for personalized advertising and cross-device tracking.

 5. Consent Updates: Google Consent Mode continuously monitors the user’s consent status.
-If the user updates their consent preferences during their visit or in subsequent sessions, Google Analytics adjusts its behavior accordingly, either enabling or restricting data collection as per the updated consent.
+Suppose the user updates their consent preferences during visits or in subsequent sessions.
+In that case, Google Analytics adjusts its behavior accordingly, enabling or restricting data collection per the updated consent.

 Overall, Google Consent Mode provides a flexible approach for website owners to balance the need for analytics and advertising insights with user privacy preferences and regulatory compliance.